ratwolfzero/Chladni_Figures/README.md

 # Chladni Figures Simulation

-This Python code simulates the nodal line patterns of Chladni figures, recreating Ernst Chladni’s 1787 experiment by visualizing the resonant modes of a vibrating square membrane.
-It offers a computational approximation of these striking wave patterns, capturing their visual essence without modeling the complex dynamics of particle motion
+This Python code simulates the nodal line patterns of Chladni figures, approximating Ernst Chladni’s 1787 experiments with vibrating plates by modeling the resonant modes of a square membrane.
+It captures the visual essence of these wave patterns without simulating the complex dynamics of particle motion.

 ![Chladni](Chladni_3.png)